 Give your mixer three minutes to cool down before turning it back on if steam is to blame.
 But, if the appliance has overheated for any other reason, let it rest for 30 minutes before trying to restart.

 KitchenAid recommends a test with a dime!
 A dime is ideal because it is 1/16 inch thick and offers an excellent visual aid.
 Use only a dime, not any other coins.

 It will help you adjust the clearance of the beater-to-bowl.
 However, only stainless steel bowls, not ceramic or glass ones, work with the dime test.

 3. Oil Leakage

 Now and then, switch on the mixer without any food items in the bowl.
 Let it run at this speed for two minutes before using it.
 You can turn it to speed ten if it has been long since you last used it.
 Also, before you use the mixer, wipe away any excess oil.

 Make sure it does not contain halogen salts, chlorine, or antibacterial agents with the drug Triclosan.
 To do this, start by checking your dish soap.

-When washing, you may also want to avoid steel wool, as it will cause your bowl to rust more quickly.
+When washing, you may also want to avoid steel wool, which will cause your bowl to rust more quickly.